Responsibility to our community

 Being connected to our community and our environment is part of our DNA – and has been for over 100 years.
 We are proud to play an active role within the communities in which we work, providing funding, legal skills and time to make a difference.

 Our focus is supporting youth and education, charitable entities and social business initiatives, and a flourishing arts community in Aotearoa New Zealand.
-We have formal partnerships with four community organisations: BLAKE, Creative HQ, First Foundation and New Zealand Opera.
+We have formal partnerships with three community organisations: BLAKE, First Foundation and New Zealand Opera.

-Some of the ways we do our part for those around us are by giving back through our pro bono work, having a dedicated CSR programme, and working in a sustainable way.
+Some of the ways we do our part for those around us are by giving back through our pro bono work, having a dedicated community programme, and working in a sustainable way.

 Environment & sustainability